tejainece/don/README.md

 # DON

-Basic Object Notation, an alternative to JSON, YAML and TOML, is a sophisticated language to express data that supports expressions, variables, types, schema validations and content assist.
+Basic Object Notation, an alternative to JSON, YAML and TOML, is a sophisticated language to express data.
+It supports expressions, variables, types, schema validations and code completion.

 # A simple example: